 Line breaks are the separators which are used to escape from continuing with the same line.
-This is for splitting lengthy line into small, easy readable chunks to be shown line by line.
-PHP allow to add these line breaks by using escape sequences or predefined constants, as listed below.
+This is for splitting the lengthy line into small, easy readable chunks to be shown line by line.
+PHP allow adding these line breaks by using escape sequences or predefined constants, as listed below.

 Note: These two PHP escape symbols will be effective only within double quotes.
 If we have content that is enclosed by single quotes, then, we should specify the line breaks by pressing the enter key as usual.
 For example,

 $content = 'PHP line breaks added by escape sequence working fine';